Reviews You Can Rely On

 Speed

-Speed accounts for 10% of the Pint's final score.
-In this metric, we compared the top speed of each board and their acceleration to determine scores.
-The Pint isn't the quickest board we have seen so far, but it is faster than plenty of other boards we have tested, earning it a decent score.
+The Pint isn't the quickest board we have seen so far, but it is faster than plenty of other boards we have tested.

 We found the self-balancing circuitry began to push back at this speed and prevented us from going any faster, but we did hit the 16 mph speed when going downhill with this board, according to its companion app.

-To compare the acceleration of each board, we had the Pint start from a stationary position and hit a 50-foot track while recording its time.
-This board did exceptionally well, having one of the fastest average times of the group.
+This board did exceptionally well with acceleration, having one of the fastest average times of the group.
 It's exceptionally quick to start and doesn't take long to hit its maximum speed.

 onewheel pint - while it may not be the fastest, the acceleration on the onewheel...